 Then, of course, there are the battles.

 Like Battle Chess, the appeal here is entirely in seeing the capture animations.
 When pieces would move to capture, the board fades and a cutscene plays.
 The outcome is predetermined by the rules of chess, but the excitement and anticipation comes from how the pieces will meet their end.
-Miles Dyson evades a T-1000, only to have it skewer him through some elevator doors.
+Dyson evades a T-1000, only to have it skewer him through some elevator doors.
 Sarah Connor knocks the Terminator Queen into an industrial compactor, before casually pressing a button to crush it.
-Like Mortal Kombat fatalities, you’re working to see the creative destruction.
+Like Mortal Kombat fatalities, you’re here to see the creative destruction.

 And when those animations do play, well, this is some dodgy CGI.
 Granted, this was the early 90s and everyone was still learning.
-They probably did the best they could knocking out multi-day renders on an Amiga.
+They probably did the best they could with knocking out multi-day renders on an Amiga.
 Regardless, the results have not aged well.
 Marionette humans, who run with their limbs fully extended, look goofy.
 The Terminator King’s almost C-3PO face looks cringey.
 The insistence on having the spider walker’s “eyes” fall out and dangle every time it dies is… odd?
 And throughout, you’re going to see a lot of sharp polygons and unconvincing chrome effects.
 If early CG makes you roll your eyes, this isn’t the game for you.

 Basically, if you’re not here explicitly to watch battles against Terminators, there were much better contemporary chess products to choose from.
 Even if you were, the significant lack of variety in capture animations is a pretty huge disappointment.
 Those animations also haven’t aged well, so you need to have a real appreciation for vintage CG to get anything out of them now.
 To no one’s surprise, this is a cash-in, saved only because it’s based on a reasonably competent (and more featured) chess game Capstone already made.